CSU General Education Certification

 - If a student completes a course in a year it did not appear on the CSU General Education course list, it cannot be used for GE certification.

 - Credit is awarded for either an honors or non-honors course, not both.
-For example, students may receive credit for ENGL 101.0 English Composition and Reading or ENGL 101H Honors Composition and Reading, not both.
+For example, students may receive credit for ENGL 101.0 or ENGL 101H Honors Composition and Reading, not both.

 - A single course may not fulfill more than one general education requirement even though it may be listed in more than one area.